phamquiluan/RCAEval/README.md

 ## Installation

-We maintain 3 separate environments due to the dependency constraints of certain methods: `default`, `rcd` and `fges`.
+We maintain 3 separate environments (`default`, `rcd` and `fges`) due to the dependency constraints of certain methods.
 Detailed installation instructions for all environments can be found in [INSTALL.md](INSTALL.md).

 The `default` environment, suitable for running most methods, can be easily installed as follows.